bitsbeyond/homepage-config-editor/README.md

 ## Vibe code project

-This project was autonomously built in VSCode by 'Roo', leveraging Google Gemini Pro 2.5.
+This project was autonomously built in VSCode with 'Roo code', leveraging Google Gemini Pro 2.5.
 Testing and validation was fully done by humans.

 ## Features